 For more information on requirements for the MS program see the Course Catalog.

 Recent SRS graduates have found employment in a number of security and resilience-related industries.
 Some of our alumni are now working at CyberSheath Services International, LLC, Massachusetts Port Authority, Insurance Fraud Bureau of MA, Fragomen Worldwide, Volpe Center, and the UnitedHealth Group.

 In the SRS Program some electives and certain core course can be completed online—ideal for students who live outside of Boston.
-Several courses are offered in a hybrid format that includes four weekends in Boston during each of the fall and spring semesters with the remainder of the course online.

 The Graduate Certificate in Security and Resilience Studies provides students with the principles, policies, and strategies required to manage transnational risks and protect communities and critical systems.